GSA-TTS/identity-site/content/_partners/faq._en.md

         id: c-3
         title: How do we get our application to production?
         content: >-
-            <a target="_blank" href="https://developers.login.gov/production/" class="external-link">See our production deployment page here</a>.
+            <a href="https://developers.login.gov/production/" class="external-link">See our production deployment page here</a>.
 We deploy changes to our production configuration weekly on Thursdays between 11am – 2pm EST.
     -
         id: c-4
         title: What do you support-SAML vs. OAuth vs. OpenID?
         content: >-
             SAML vs. OAuth vs. OpenID

-            - We do not support the OpenID Connect “implicit flow” with client_secret because it is <a target="_blank" href="https://oauth.net/2/grant-types/implicit/" class="external-link">not recommended by the OAuth group</a> for security reasons.
+            - We do not support the OpenID Connect “implicit flow” with client_secret because it is <a href="https://oauth.net/2/grant-types/implicit/" class="external-link">not recommended by the OAuth group</a> for security reasons.
 We do support OpenID Connect private_key_jwt and PKCE

             For more info see:

-            - <a target="_blank" href="https://developers.login.gov/saml/" class="external-link">https://developers.login.gov/saml/</a>
+            - <a href="https://developers.login.gov/saml/" class="external-link">https://developers.login.gov/saml/</a>

-            - <a target="_blank" href="https://developers.login.gov/oidc/" class="external-link">https://developers.login.gov/oidc/</a>
+            - <a href="https://developers.login.gov/oidc/" class="external-link">https://developers.login.gov/oidc/</a>
     -
         id: c-5
         title: Do we need an approved IAA before we can launch our integration with Login.gov?